panzerdp/dmitripavlutin.com/content/posts/148-unknown-vs-any/index.md

 Because `callback` param is of `any` type, the statement `callback()` *won't trigger type errors*.
 You can do anything with a variable of type `any`.

-But running the script *throws a runtime error*: `TypeError: callback is not a function` is thrown. `1` is a number and cannot be invoked as a function &mdash; and TypeScript hasn't protected you from this error!
+But running the script *throws a runtime error*: `TypeError: callback is not a function`. `1` is a number and cannot be invoked as a function &mdash; and TypeScript hasn't protected you from this error!

 How to allow `invokeAnything()` function to accept any kind of argument, but force a type check on that argument, for example, if invoking it as a function?

 Welcome `unknown`!

 An `unknown` type variable, same as `any`, accepts any value.
-But when trying to use the variable of `unknown`, TypeScript enforces a type check.
+But when trying to use the `unknown` variable, TypeScript enforces a type check.
 Exactly what you need!

 Let's change the type of `callback` param from `any` to `unknown`, and see what happens: